JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-components.md

 * For more information on working with images using Compose Multiplatform in desktop projects, see the [Image and in-app icon manipulations](https://github.com/JetBrains/compose-multiplatform/tree/master/tutorials/Image_And_Icons_Manipulations) tutorial.
-* For more information on using resources in Compose Multiplatform projects, see [Images and resources](compose-images-resources.md).
+* For more information on using resources in common code in Compose Multiplatform projects, see [Images and resources](compose-images-resources.md). -->

 ### Windows and dialogs